Pixel Buds

 The Pixel Buds is a line of wireless earbuds developed and marketed by Google.
 The first-generation Pixel Buds were launched on October 4, 2017, at the Made by Google launch event, and became available for preorder on the Google Store the same day.
-They have the Google Assistant built-in and support Google Translate.
+They integrate with the Google Assistant and support real-time translation with Google Translate.

 The second-generation Pixel Buds (sometimes known as Pixel Buds 2 or Pixel Buds 2020 to distinguish them from the first-generation earbuds) were announced at the Pixel 4 hardware event on October 15, 2019.
 They were released on April 27, 2020 and debuted to positive reviews.

 In June 2021, Google announced the Pixel Buds A-Series, a mid-range variant of the second-generation Pixel Buds.
 In May 2022, Google announced the Pixel Buds Pro, a premium variant of the Pixel Buds with additional features including active noise cancellation.
 In August 2024, Google announced the Pixel Buds Pro 2 with Gemini and with improved active noise cancellation.

+Models

 First generation

 The Pixel Buds were announced at Google's annual hardware event on October 4, 2017, alongside its second-generation Pixel 2 smartphone.
 Color choices for the Pixel Buds complemented the Pixel 2, and carried the same names: Just Black, Clearly White, and Kinda Blue, referring to the color of the circular plastic cap visible in the ear.
 After the second-generation Pixel Buds were announced in October 2019, Google removed the first-generation from its store.